 There are two types of personal loans: secured and unsecured.
 Secured loans ask you to supply physical possessions as collateral.
 If you fail to make a payment, these possessions are repossessed.

 Personal loans are typically unsecured, which means they don’t ask for any physical collateral.
 Because they lack this extra level of accountability, unsecured personal loans typically carry higher interest rates.

 When you apply for a loan, you’re required to give proof of your ability to repay it.
 If your financial situation shows that making payments may be difficult, your interest rate may be higher.
 If your income drastically mismatches the sum you’re asking for, your loan application may be denied altogether.

-Your credit score and payment history tells the lender how likely you are to successfully pay the loan back.
+Your credit score and payment history tells the lender how likely you are to pay the loan back successfully.
 If you have a solid history of making payments on time, lenders will offer you a lower interest rate!
 But if you’re often late on your payments, your rates will be higher.

 Credit utilization is the measure of how much you use your credit on a day to day basis.
 If you have a credit card with a limit of $5000, and the current balance is $4900, your credit utilization will be high.
 Applicants with higher credit utilization will see higher interest rates on personal loans or may be denied the loan altogether.

 Your credit history shows your ability to handle credit accounts.
 Recently paid off loans, healthy mortgages, and credit card accounts in good standing will all indicate that you’re competent with your accounts.
 On the other hand, if you don’t have a mortgage or have never had a credit card, it’s harder for lenders to determine how you’ll handle loan payments.
 Naturally, your rates will be higher.